Tasks

 Overview

-Note: The Service Desk module is toggleable -- it can be enabled or disabled via the settings icon (top right of the screen).
+Note: The Service Management module is toggleable -- it can be enabled or disabled via the settings icon (top right of the screen).
 Some organisations do not use it if they already have a separate service desk tool.

 Service Desk Dashboard